Rwanda reopens border with Uganda | Africanews

 Uganda’s foreign minister Sam Kutesa also issued a statement the same day flatly denying the charges laid out by his counterpart.

-While these diplomatic accusations continues, trade on both sides suffers.
+While these diplomatic accusations continues, trade on both side suffers.

 00:52